veronikayurchuk/beautiful-jekyll/_posts/2016-08-14-All testset detection analysis.md

 show-avatar: false
 ---

 ### In this small post I decided to play more with SSD.
-My goal was to count all objects per all classes that Network was possible to detect.
-Also, it was interesting how class distribution change per different Neural Network's certainty.
+My goal was to count all objects per all classes that Network was able to detect.
+Also, it was interesting how class distribution changes per different Neural Network's certainty.

 ```python